A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: Abstract

 \section{Abstract}

 We introduce a stabilizer code model with a qutrit at every edge on a square lattice and with non-invertible plaquette operators.
 The degeneracy of the ground state is topological as in the toric code, and it also has the usual deconfined excitations consisting of pairs of electric and magnetic charges.
-However, there are novel types of confined fractonic excitations composed of a cluster of adjacent faces (defects) with vanishing flux.
+However, there are novel types of confined fractonic excitations composed of a cluster of adjacent faces with vanishing flux.
 They manifest confinement, and even larger configurations of these fractons are fully immobile although they acquire emergent internal degrees of freedom.
 Deconfined excitations change their nature in presence of these fractonic defects.
-As for instance, a magnetic monopole can exist anywhere on the lattice exterior to a fractonic defect cluster while electric charges acquire restricted mobility.
-These imply that our model featuring fractons is neither of type I, nor of type II.
-Furthermore, local operators which are symmetries can annihilate any ground state and also the full sector of states which can decay to a ground state under local perturbations.
-All these properties can be captured via a novel type of \textit{non-commutative} and \textit{non-Abelian} fusion category in which the product is associative but does not commute, and can be expressed as a sum of (operator) equivalence classes which includes that of the \textit{zero} operator.
-We introduce many other variants of this model and discuss their relevance in quantum field theory.
+As for instance, fractonic defects can absorb magnetic charges making magnetic monopoles exist while electric charges acquire restricted mobility.
+Furthermore, some generalized symmetries can annihilate any ground state and also the full sector of fully mobile excitations.
+All these properties can be captured via a novel type of \textit{non-commutative} and \textit{non-Abelian} fusion category in which the product is associative but does not commute, and can be expressed as a sum of (operator) equivalence classes.
+Generalized non-invertible symmetries give rise to the feature that the fusion products form a non-unital category without a proper identity.
+We show that a variant of this model features a deconfined fracton liquid phase and a phase where the dual (magnetic) strings have condensed.